What happens during a cataract procedure?

 Which replacement lens is best for my lifestyle?

 There has never been a better time in history to have cataract surgery than now.
 Replacement lenses are available that can help you see better at night and restore a full range of vision at all distances.
 These lenses allow you to participate in activities you may be missing out on—using the computer, reading the newspaper, driving, playing golf, and gardening.
-Ask Dr. Hollingshead about the best option for you and your lifestyle.
+Ask Dr. Hollingshead or Dr. Barrett about the best option for you and your lifestyle.

 How will I know if I have a cataract?